Kevin Rowe - Person Centred Counsellor, Psychotherapist, Coach & Supervisor

 When I Work

-- I offer day time appointments at Truro, St Austell and Plymouth.
+- I offer day time appointments at Truro and St Austell.

-- I offer some evening appointments and Saturday mornings at Truro and St Austell.
+- I offer some evening appointments in Truro and St Austell and Saturday mornings in St Austell.

-- I offer telephone appointments daytime and some evenings and Saturday mornings.
+- I offer zoom and telephone appointments daytime, evenings and Saturday mornings.